-Tradeshows are cold.
-Like some offices and classrooms, tradeshow facilities are cooler to compensate for the hundreds of people roaming the space.
-Come prepared by bringing and dressing in layers.
+Trade shows are cold; like meat freezer cold.
+Like most offices and classrooms, trade show facilities crank down the a/c to compensate for the hundreds of people roaming the space.
+Come prepared to bear the frigid temps by bringing and dressing in layers.
 For women, camisoles and a light-to-medium sweater work great.
 For men, an undershirt, polo and maybe a pullover are best.
 Layers also keep you from having to drag around a bulky coat that can become heavy.

 Lots of Business Cards

 The main reasons to attend tradeshows are to learn and network.
-When you meet a new connection, it’s customary to trade business cards.
-Tradeshows offer you an opportunity to meet people from all over the world, so be prepared: that new connection may be a valuable resource in the future.
+When you meet a new connection, it’s customary to exchange business cards.
+Trade shows offer you an opportunity to meet people from all over the world, so be prepared: that new connection may be a valuable resource in the future.

 At the very least, bring cards for giveaways.
 Business cards keep you from having to fill out giveaway forms at vendor booths (but be sure to stick around to at least find out what the vendor is selling).

 So, that’s it!
-Our list of tradeshow essentials.
+Our list of trade show essentials.
 Think we missed something?
-Tweet it to us at @ebonny_sans_y.
-Otherwise, we’ll see you at this year’s ICC conference in Vegas!
+Tweet it to us at @getstorylift!